Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Introduction

 \section{Introduction}

-How institution influences the economy has been attracted a wider attention \citep{Hall1999-tv, Acemoglu2001-tl}.
-Institutional interventions in the labor market may impede development as they could prevent the labor market and structural adjustments \citep{Freeman1993-gn, Fernandez-Villaverde2018-qa}.
-Cross-country evidence indicates that stronger regulation on labor markets could be associated with lower labor force participation and higher unemployment \citep{Botero2004-ju}.\footnote{\citet{Djankov2002-bo} using the dataset on the regulation of entry by start-up firms in 85 countries provide evidence that stronger regulation of entry of start-up firms could be associated with higher corruption, larger unofficial economies, and worser quality of public and private goods.
-A different view by \citet{Nickell1999-sf} argues that the labor institutions such as labor unions are more likely to be associated with the economic performance than the institutional regulation in the European countries.} Evidence based on the domestic variations in the labor regulation shows that pro-worker labor regulation decreases the economic activities in formal manufacturing sector in India \citep{Besley2004-ac}.
-However, a certain type of regulation such as unemployment insurance may improve risk-sharing and reduce the transaction cost in job search \citep{Acemoglu1999-hg}.
-Understanding designs of what labor regulations could hinder (or improve) the economic performance is, therefore, still an important research agenda.
+How institutions influence the economy has attracted wide attention \citep{Hall1999-tv, Acemoglu2001-tl}.
+Institutional interventions in the labor market may impede development by preventing labor market and structural adjustments \citep{Freeman1993-gn, Fernandez-Villaverde2018-qa}.
+International evidence indicates that strong regulation over labor markets can be associated with lower labor force participation and higher unemployment \citep{Botero2004-ju}.\footnote{\citet{Djankov2002-bo} used a dataset on start-up firms' entry regulations from 85 countries.
+They found that more robust regulation of start-up firms' entry can be associated with higher corruption, larger unofficial economies, and worse quality of public and private goods.
+A different view by \citet{Nickell1999-sf} argues that, in European countries, labor institutions such as labor unions are more likely to be associated with economic performance than institutional regulation.} Evidence based on the domestic variations in labor regulation shows that in India, pro-worker labor regulation decreases economic activity in the formal manufacturing sector \citep{Besley2004-ac}.
+However, a specific type of regulation, such as unemployment insurance, may improve risk-sharing and reduce the transaction cost of job searching \citep{Acemoglu1999-hg}.
+Therefore, understanding the type of labor regulations that could hinder (or improve) economic performance is still an influential research agenda.